Welcome to the Department of

 Hear Mustafa speak about the support he received from professors and how the interdisciplinary courses offered in the BA Law program allow students to pursue a wide variety of career options.

 Hear Sangmi speak about how her co-op placements complemented both her legal studies education and future career goals.

 Law and Legal Studies Research Spotlight The Department of Law and Legal Studies’ Research Spotlight Series highlights our faculty members’ innovative research grants and projects.
-In this inaugural post, we feature the...
+In this post, we feature the research of...

 Law and Legal Studies Research Spotlight The Department of Law and Legal Studies’ Research Spotlight Series highlights our faculty members’ innovative research grants and projects.
-In this inaugural post, we feature the research of Dale Spencer, Associate Professor, Department of Law and Legal Studies, Carleton University.
-Dr. Spencer’s...
+In this post, we feature the research of Megan Gaucher, Associate Professor, Department of Law and Legal Studies, Carleton University.
+Dr. Gaucher's interdisciplinary...